patrickstar8166/ICS4U0-ISP/README.txt

 Level 3 (Escape):
 Main Goal: To fully test the user and allow the user to freely roam and test their new found abilities.
 The user has to "escape" the forest by selecting the correct foods to eat.
 Controls: Keyboard input is required.
-The user will be freely able to move, with certain obstacles blockign the path such as trees.
+The user will be freely able to move, with certain obstacles blocking the path such as trees.
 The goal is to collect the correct items before the 2 minute timer (far right corner) is up.
 Poisonous items at the end of 2 minutes will be an automatic loss.
 Enough edible items is also required to win (6 edible items collected).
 All items are highlighted red regardless of edibility.
 To move around the map, the character is controlled with the 4 arrow keys each corresponding to the associated action on screen.
 (Right arrow moves character right, up arrow moves character up, etc...).
 As well, to collect an item the z key must be pressed.
-This will initiate a minigame which will be discuessed below.
+This will initiate a minigame which will be discussed below.
 To view your currently collected items the user will press i to view what is in their inventory.
 The user cannot get rid of their inventory.
 After the 2 minutes is up, the game brings you to a new graphic which will display if you collected the edible items and if you collected enough.
 The user will then be prompted to exit to the end cards which will be confirmed through mouse clicks on the on-screen buttons.